 It’s about time that changed.
 There are ten Great Walks in New Zealand and I want to do all of them in the next few years.

 The Great Walks consist of a system of well-maintained huts with wardens in the hiking season that are linked by well-formed and easy to follow trails.
 They are dotted around the country, all of them through spectacular scenery.

-With one of my besties Kurt keen to join me, we decided on the Routeburn track for our first Great Walk.
+With one of my besties Kurt keen to join me, we decided on the Routeburn Track for our first Great Walk.
 I had heard from a lot of people that have done them all that it is one of the most beautiful and I do love beautiful landscapes.
-To marvel in the beauty of nature is one of the main reasons I adore hiking after all.
+To marvel at the beauty of nature is one of the main reasons I adore hiking after all.